-Packed with scrambled eggs, sun-dried tomatoes, spinach, and feta cheese, these healthier breakfast burritos are the perfect hand-held breakfast.
-These can be made ahead of time and can be kept in the freezer for a quick breakfast another day.
-Jump to the Breakfast Burrito Recipe or read on to see how we make it.
+Breakfast burritos with eggs, sun-dried tomatoes, spinach, and feta cheese are the perfect hand-held breakfast.
+These freezer friendly breakfast wraps are perfect for making ahead of time for a quick breakfast another day.

-These easy burritos are inspired by the spinach and feta wraps sold at Starbucks.
+These easy breakfast wraps are inspired by the spinach and feta wraps sold at Starbucks.
 They are loaded with protein and taste incredible thanks to flavorful sun-dried tomatoes, spinach, and feta.

 In the Starbucks version, only egg whites are used, while in our recipe you’ll see that we call for whole eggs.
 This is a personal choice and you can absolutely make an egg white only burrito if you’d prefer.

 Until these burritos, sun-dried tomatoes were not really something we cooked with.
 I’m not sure why, but they just hadn’t made it into our repitoire.

 We experimented with fresh tomatoes and canned tomatoes, but found that they made the tortilla soggy, especially if we planned to make them ahead of time.
 After some more experimentation, we discovered that sun dried tomatoes are the perfect addition to these burritos.
 They are full of flavor and don’t turn the tortilla into a soggy mess!

 You only need about 15 minutes to make the burritos.
 Here’s the basic process:

 - Warm sliced sun-dried tomatoes in a non-stick skillet.